Fast Fire Watch Guard

 Recent Belle Glade Fire Watch Jobs

-A commercial building on Main Street in downtown Belle Glade took its sprinkler system offline for repairs, and Belle Glade Fire Rescue required a fire watch while the storefront stayed open.
-We posted two guards on a rotation covering the retail floor and the back stockroom under NFPA 25.
-Each patrol was tracked by GPS so the rounds were verified, and the owner received a clean compliance packet once the system was restored and reinspected.
+A sugar processing plant in Belle Glade took its standpipe system offline for riser work, and Palm Beach County Fire Rescue required a fire watch for the occupied building.
+We staffed two guards on a rotation covering the process floors and the storage bays under NFPA 25.
+Every patrol ran on GPS-tracked logs so the rounds were verified, and the plant received a clean compliance packet once the standpipe was recharged and signed off.

-A new packing warehouse along the State Road 80 corridor ran with no permanent sprinkler coverage during construction.
-With hot work and welding in the steel framing, Belle Glade Fire Rescue required NFPA 241 fire watch.
-Our guards worked overnight shifts, patrolling the work zones and the material staging at set intervals with GPS-logged rounds.
-Extinguishers stayed staged at each cutting station, and the job closed with zero incidents and zero citations.
+A packing house build on the SR-80 corridor in Belle Glade ran with the permanent sprinkler system offline through construction.
+Hot work zones and welding on the structure meant Palm Beach County Fire Rescue required NFPA 241 coverage.
+Our guards worked overnight shifts, patrolling the active bays and the material laydown at set intervals with GPS-logged rounds.
+Extinguishers stayed staged at each cutting station, and the project closed with zero incidents and zero citations.

-Emergency Alarm Outage — Lakeside Medical Center Adjacent Medical Office
+Emergency Alarm Outage — Medical Office Near Lakeside Medical Center

-A medical office near Lakeside Medical Center on Hooker Highway lost its fire alarm when the control panel failed.
+A medical office near Lakeside Medical Center lost its fire alarm when the control panel failed.
 With the system down, NFPA 72 called for a fire watch until it was repaired.
-We had a guard on site quickly, walking 15-minute patrols through the exam rooms, the records area, and the utility closet.
+We had a guard on site fast, walking 15-minute patrols through the exam suites, the records storage, and the mechanical room.
 Coverage held day and night until the replacement panel was installed, tested, and returned to service.

 Fire Watch Services Near Belle Glade